saeidKhoobdell/ComputerVisionBootcamp/README.md

 Feel free to contribute to this repository by adding more learning materials, code examples, or additional sections related to computer vision.

+## CNN Classifier with PyTorch

+Explore the implementation of a Convolutional Neural Network (CNN) classifier using PyTorch with this code example:

+- [MNIST.ipynb](https://github.com/saeidKhoobdell/PyTorch-MNIST-CNN-Classifier/blob/main/MNIST.ipynb): Python script for building a CNN classifier for the MNIST dataset using PyTorch.

+Feel free to delve into this notebook to understand how to build and train CNN models for image classification tasks using PyTorch.